Introduction

 Below diagram display relationship between Account and Contact.

-To be able to traverse these relationships for standard objects, a relationship name is given to each relationship.
-The form of
+relationships for standard objects, a relationship name is given to each

 the name is different, depending on the direction of the relationship: